-Key Points To Remember When Comparing Indoor/Outdoor Concentrations of Aspergillus/Penicillium and Unidentified Spores
+Comparing Indoor/Outdoor Concentrations of Aspergillus/Penicillium and Unidentified Spores

 Spores of Aspergillus and Penicillium are rounded or slightly elongated, and smooth or ornamented depending on the species.
 Since these spores have no other distinguishing characteristics, laboratories usually lump them together as Aspergillus/Penicillium when they analyze air by direct microscopy (total spore counts).

 Unfortunately, there are many other genera and species which produce spores that are very similar and difficult to differentiate from Aspergillus and Penicillium.
-For example, spores of some mould species belonging to the following groups may be misidentified as Aspergillus/Penicillium: Trichoderma, Absidia, Acremonium, Aphanocladium, Beauveria, Chromelosporium, Cladosporium, Phialophora, Gliocladium, Metarrhizium, Monocillium, Mortierella, Mucor, Paecilomyces, Syncephalastrum, Verticillium and many others.
+For example, spores of some species belonging to the following groups may easily be misidentified as Aspergillus/Penicillium: Trichoderma, Absidia, Acremonium, Aphanocladium, Beauveria, Chromelosporium, Cladosporium, Phialophora, Gliocladium, Metarrhizium, Monocillium, Mortierella, Mucor, Paecilomyces, Syncephalastrum, Verticillium and many others.
 Fortunately most of these are not as common indoors as the Aspergillus and Penicillium species.

 - Brian G. Shelton, Kimberly H. Kirkland, W. Dana Flanders, and George K. Morris (2002).
 Profiles of Airborne Fungi in Buildings and Outdoor Environments in the United States.
 Appl Environ Microbiology; 68(4): 1743–1753

 - Smith, E. Grant (2000).
 Sampling and Identifying Allergenic Pollens and Molds, Blewstone Press, San Antonio, Texas.